RanaMostafaAbdElMohsen/Human_Activity_Recognition_using_Wearable_Sensors_Review_Challenges_Evaluation_Benchmark/Source_Code/Catal_2015/Catal_2015_Summary.md

   - As summary we are interested in y-axis and z-axis

 #### Features Extraction
-There are 6 important features mentioned in the paper 1- Average-A(3)
+There are 6 important features mentioned in the paper:
+1. Average-A(3)
-2- Standard Deviation-SD(3)
+2. Standard Deviation-SD(3)
-3- Average Absolute Diff.
+3. Average Absolute Diff.
 AAD(3)
-4- Average Resultant Acceleration ARA(1)
+4. Average Resultant Acceleration ARA(1)
-5- Time Between Peaks TBP
+5. Time Between Peaks TBP
-6- Binned Distribution
+6. Binned Distribution

 #### Paper Approach
 Majority Voting Between 3 classical classifiers